 Website: Tentegorra Aventura

-This hall is for displaying contemporary scientific subjects and is regularly updated with new exhibits that could be on new technologies or new advances on existing sciences, as well as different ways of explaining or demonstrating a subject.
+This hall is for displaying contemporary scientific subjects and is regularly updated with exhibits featuring new technologies or new advances on existing sciences, as well as different ways of explaining or demonstrating a subject.

-Water is one of the chemicals that we all know and use in our daily lives, as well as being essential for sustaining all life forms.
+Water is one of the chemicals that we are familiar with and use in our daily lives, as well as being essential for sustaining all life forms.

-The water hall allows us to investigate the importance of water, as applied in scientific practices, but in a fun and engaging way.
+This hall allows us to investigate the importance of water, as applied in scientific practices but in a fun and engaging way.